 Now, more than ever, data security and IRM are a big concern for CIOs.
 With so many corporations moving their technology to the cloud, developing a data security plan is a must.

 Some companies are positioning CIOs into an entirely new position that deals specifically with security known as a CSO (Chief Security Officer).
 The CIO must understand key vulnerabilities, educate employees on security protocol, and consistently be in the know about security issues all over the world.

 A CIO can’t do all this work alone.
 They’re in charge of the IT team and are frequently delegating many of the day-to-day tasks to them.

 What kind of tasks?

-Everything from implementing new software and hardware solutions, troubleshooting technology issues, managing IT expectations, and completing projects.
-Let’s say you need to choose a new business phone system.
+Everything from implementing new software and hardware solutions, troubleshooting technical issues, managing IT expectations, and completing projects.
+Let’s say you need to acquire a business phone system.
 The CIO must be able to effectively manage large teams to understand the pros and cons as well ROI while setting up this new system.

 Now that you know the major responsibilities of a CIO, it’s time to talk about how you can gain this experience.

 Related: VoIP RFPs: A Complete Guide to Upgrading Your Phone System (+Free Templates)

 The majority of CIOs are highly educated with a vast background in IT operations and business communications.
 Most CIOs have exceptional leadership skills, knowledge of product offerings, study innovative technology solutions, and the foresight to re-engineer business strategies when necessary.

 This take-charge attitude comes thanks to the skills and knowledge they acquired via education and work experience.